-Trip Planner: Europe / UK / England / Yorkshire / North Yorkshire / Yorkshire Dales National Park / Clapham / Nature / Gaping Gill
+Trip Planner: Europe / UK / England / Yorkshire / North Yorkshire / Yorkshire Dales National Park / Clapham / Gaping Gill

 Gaping Gill is a natural cave in North Yorkshire, England.
 It is one of the unmistakable landmarks on the southern slopes of Ingleborough – a 98m deep pothole with the stream Fell Beck flowing into it.
 After falling through one of the largest known underground chambers in Britain, the water disappears into the bouldery floor and eventually resurges adjacent to Ingleborough Cave.The shaft was the deepest known in Britain, until Titan in Derbyshire was discovered in 1999.
-Gaping Gill still retains the records for the tallest unbroken waterfall in England and the largest underground chamber naturally open to the surface.FeaturesDue to the number of entrances which connect into the cave, many different routes through and around the system are possible.
-Other entrances include Jib Tunnel, Disappointment Pot, Stream Passage Pot, Bar Pot, Hensler's Pot, Corky's Pot, Rat Hole, and Flood Entrance Pot.The Bradford Pothole Club around Whitsun May Bank Holiday, and the Craven Pothole Club around August Bank Holiday, each set up a winch above the shaft to provide a ride to the bottom and back out again for any member of the public who pays a fee.Put Gaping Gill on your schedule, and learn what else deserves a visit by using our Clapham travel itinerary planner.
+Gaping Gill still retains the records for the highest unbroken waterfall in England and the largest underground chamber naturally open to the surface.FeaturesDue to the number of entrances which connect into the cave, many different routes through and around the system are possible.
+Other entrances include Jib Tunnel, Disappointment Pot, Stream Passage Pot, Bar Pot, Hensler's Pot, Corky's Pot, Rat Hole, and Flood Entrance Pot.The Bradford Pothole Club around Whitsun May Bank Holiday, and the Craven Pothole Club around August Bank Holiday, each set up a winch above the shaft to provide a ride to the bottom and back out again for any member of the public who pays a fee.Put Gaping Gill into our Clapham trip planner and find out what's close by, where to stay, and where to head next.

 Unable to display map at this time.
 Please try again later.